Skip to main content

 European Expansion

-SpiderRock Connect Expands into European Options and Equity Markets
+SpiderRock Connect Expands into European Markets

 SpiderRock is pleased to announce its strategic expansion into the European equity and derivatives markets, a significant milestone in our mission to provide institutional clients with high-performance derivatives trading solutions on a global scale.
 This move reflects our commitment to meeting the evolving needs of clients seeking seamless access to liquidity globally via advanced trading tools, starting in Europe.